“Insanity is doing the same thing over and over again and expecting different results.”

-"Mum reassured me, and told me I was havin' Braxton-Hicks contractions; I'd never heard of 'em.
-She went on to say that they're quite common in the weeks prior to givin' birth, and mercy why hadn’t the doctor warned me about 'em?
-As I wasn’t due for three more weeks, she said, I was goin' to be just fine.
+"Mum quickly reassured me and told me I was havin' Braxton Hicks contractions; I'd never heard of 'em.
+She went on to say that they're common in the weeks prior to givin' birth, and mercy why hadn’t the doctor warned me about 'em?
+As I wasn’t due for three more weeks, she said, I was goin' to be fine.
 She'd come by and check on me Saturday.
 Click.
 [Wide-eyed facial expression].
 Saturday!!

 "But as the contraction reached its peak, though, the pain was too much for me; I completely blacked out.
-Next thing I know I’m sprawled out on the lino between the frozen peas and the fish fingers, and a crowd’s gathered round me, all leanin' in and starin' like.
-Lucky for me one of me' neighbours, Madge Woolfrey—God bless her to the moon and back—was also in need of fish fingers this particular Tuesday mornin’.
+Next thing I know I’m sprawled out on the linoleum between the frozen peas and the fish fingers and a crowd’s gathered round me, all leanin' in and starin' like.
+Lucky for me one of me' neighbors, Madge Woolfrey—God bless her to the moon and back—was also in need of fish fingers this particular Tuesday mornin’.
 Madge saw the commotion, recognized me and me' predicament straight off, and came to the rescue.
-She shooed away all the busybodies, propped me up against the deep freeze, and signalled Brian, the store manager, to call an ambulance.
+She shooed away all the busybodies, propped me up against the deep freeze, and signaled Brian, the sweet store manager, to call an ambulance.

-On the day of his birth, Bernard McCall weighed just 4lbs 7ozs (for the younger generation that’s just a touch over 2kgs).
+On the day of his birth, Bernard McCall weighed just 4lbs 7ozs (for the younger generation, that’s a touch over 2kgs).
 Bernard remained small his whole life, despite, as Helen loved to describe it, "me’ best efforts to fatten 'im up."

-As soon as he was crawling, Bernard started to hide from Helen; she loved to tell the story of the first time this happened too.
-How she’d become completely hysterical, and jumped to the illogical conclusion that Bernard had somehow been abducted.
+As soon as he was crawling, Bernard started to hide from Helen; she loved to tell the story of the first time this happened also.
+How she’d become completely hysterical and jumped to the illogical conclusion that Bernard had been abducted.

-When Bernard was secreted away in one of his hiding places, he’d close his eyes and enter into the fantasy world that existed inside his head.
+When Bernard was squirrelled away in one of his hiding places, he’d close his eyes and enter into the fantasy world that existed inside his head.

-Bernard's inner world had always been with him; he couldn't ever remember it not being there.
-This inner realm felt somehow safe and comforting to Bernard, unlike the outside world, which mostly felt uninviting, and quite often frankly threatening.
+Bernard's inner world had always been with him; he couldn't remember a time when it wasn’t present.
+This inner realm felt somehow safe and comforting to Bernard, unlike the outside world which mostly felt uninviting, and often quite frankly threatening to Bernard.
 Also unlike the outside world, in his inner world Bernard had friends.
-Friends who understood him, and who didn’t have expectations about who Bernard should be, or how he should behave.
-As he grew older Bernard slowly came to realise that other people didn’t share this vivid inner dimension, or have virtual friends as he did, and he started to feel more and more different from his peers.
+Friends who understood him, and who didn’t have expectations about who Bernard should be or how he should behave.
+As he grew older, Bernard slowly came to realize that other people didn’t share this vivid inner dimension or have virtual friends, and he found himself feeling ever more different from his peers.
 Bernard essentially had nothing in common with other children his own age, so he generally had nothing to do with them.

-Helen found Bernard to be utterly baffling.
-She would do everything she could to show him how much she loved him, but Bernard only ever seemed to resent her for it: Helen showered Bernard with kisses and affection; she cooked his favourite foods; she cleaned up after him; she was there for him every moment of his waking life.
+Helen, who from the very beginning found Bernard to be utterly baffling, continued to be at her wits’ end when it came to her son.
+She would do everything she could to show him how much she loved him, but Bernard only ever seemed to resent her for it: she showered Bernard with kisses and affection; she cooked Bernard his favorite foods; she cleaned up after him; she was there for him every moment of his waking life.
 If only Helen could have seen, for just one instant, how her very acts of kindness—seen from Bernard’s perspective as acts of smothering—were the main cause of stress in his young life.
 All Bernard ever wanted from Helen, and from everyone else for that matter, was to be left alone.

 Bernard’s father, Stewart McCall, died from a rare and aggressive form of lung cancer when Bernard was just five years of age.
-Stewart’s adult life had been a short but strenuous one spent labouring in the coalfields south of Edinburgh.
-He looked after Helen and Bernard as best he could, and people described Stewart as loyal, kind, and a hard worker.
-He would arrive home from the coal mine in the evenings covered in soot, smelling of sweat and cigarettes, bone-tired, but Stewart would always greet Helen and Bernard with a beaming smile, and a firm, loving hug.
+Stewart’s adult life had been a short but strenuous one spent laboring in the coalfields south of Edinburgh.
+Stewart looked after Helen and Bernard as best he could, and people described him as loyal, kind, and a hard worker.
+He would arrive home from the coal mine in the evenings covered in soot, smelling of sweat and cigarettes, bone-tired, but Stewart would always greet Helen and Bernard with a beaming smile and a firm, loving hug.

-Helen McCall died suddenly and unexpectedly just a few weeks after Bernard moved away from home to attend university, not long after his eighteenth birthday.
-Bernard never did discover Helen’s official cause of death, but it was clear to everyone who knew her that she’d died from a broken heart.
+Helen McCall died suddenly and unexpectedly just a few days after Bernard moved away from home to attend university, not long after his eighteenth birthday.
+Bernard never did discover Helen’s official cause of death, but it was clear to everyone who knew her that Helen had died from a broken heart.
 The first emotion Bernard felt when he heard the news was relief.

 Bernard was an only child.

-Apart from retreating into his many hiding places, and diving into his inner fantasy world, Bernard’s other passion—which had also been with him from as early on as he could remember—was acquiring knowledge.
+Apart from retreating into his many hiding places, and diving into his inner fantasy world, Bernard’s other passion—which had also been with him from the earliest age—was acquiring knowledge.
 Bernard had taught himself to read Helen’s women's magazines before he’d turned three.
 His kindergarten teacher had been quite interested in the technique Helen had used to teach Bernard to read at such a young age, but she could only shrug her shoulders, and say that, "he done it all by himself, like."

 The first entry Bernard read in his new Encyclopædia Britannica was volume 13, page 579: Mesothelioma.
-Having satisfied his minds’ curiosity as to why his father had died so painfully and prematurely, Bernard started at volume 1, page 1, and in a little under eighteen months had read every word contained in the entire anthology, footnotes and appendices included.
-For a few weeks Bernard felt happy that he knew everything that there was to know about everything, and he could finally relax.
-It didn’t take long, however, for a familiar sense of unease to creep back into his awareness as he realized that new information had become available since his edition of the Encyclopædia Britannica had been compiled, and Bernard started to fret about what he still needed to learn all over again.
+Having satisfied his mind’s curiosity as to why his father had died so prematurely and painfully, Bernard started at volume 1, page 1, and in a little under eighteen months had read every word contained in the entire anthology, footnotes and appendices included.
+For a few weeks Bernard felt happy that he knew everything that there was to know about everything and he could finally relax.
+It didn’t take long, however, for a familiar sense of unease to creep back into Bernard’s awareness as he realized that new information had become available since his edition of Encyclopædia Britannica had been compiled, and Bernard started to fret about what he still needed to learn all over again.

-Kenny was also extremely bright, and, like Bernard, he loved to read.
-The two boys would sit quietly together reading their books, occasionally sharing an interesting fact that one or the other had discovered.
-Unfortunately, Kenny’s parents were significantly wealthier than the McCalls, and he transferred to a distant boarding school for his secondary education, leaving Bernard without a single real friend in the world.
+Bernard and Kenny would sit quietly together reading their books, occasionally sharing an interesting fact that one or the other had discovered.
+Unfortunately, Kenny’s parents were significantly wealthier than the McCalls, and he’d transferred to a distant boarding school for his secondary education, leaving Bernard without a single real friend in the world.

-At high school, Bernard’s more confrontational fellow students would whisper to their friends as he walked past them in the school corridors—deliberately just loud enough so that Bernard could hear them—and call him nerd, weirdo, freak, or psycho.
-Over time, Bernard became the protagonist of a number of schoolyard tales: he was the crazy freak who kept animals caged in his bedroom, and who performed bizarre experiments on them for his perverted pleasure; he was the creepy guy who spied on girls through a hole in the locker-room wall, and who secretly wanting to slit their guts open with a big knife; he was the little weirdo who was stockpiling weapons at home, and who would come to school one day and gun down all the beautiful and popular students in a bloody vengeful massacre for all the taunting he’d received.
+At high school, Bernard’s more confrontational fellow students would whisper to their friends as Bernard walked past them in the school corridors—just loud enough so that Bernard could hear them—and call him nerd, weirdo, freak, or psycho.
+Over time, Bernard became the protagonist of a number of schoolyard tales: he was the crazy freak who kept animals caged in his bedroom and who performed bizarre experiments on them for his perverted pleasure; he was the creepy guy who spied on girls through a hole in the locker room wall and who secretly wanted to slit their guts open with a big knife; he was the little weirdo who was stockpiling weapons in his bedroom at home and who would come to school one day and gun down all the attractive and popular students in a bloody vengeful massacre for all the taunting he’d received.
 When Bernard heard these stories as they filtered down the schoolyard grapevine he didn’t care.
-They just made it easier for Bernard to stay out of everyone’s way, and more likely that everyone else would leave him alone.
+They just made it easier for him to stay out of everyone’s way, and more likely that everyone else would leave him alone.